-(4, If the robot reach the target.
+[4, If the robot reach the target.

+3, If

+$$E_pos$$

-r=< 3, If $E pos$ decrease and $E ang = 0$.
+decrease and $E_ang = 0$.
+(7)

+2, If

+$$E pos$$

-2, If $E pos$ and $E ang$ decrease.
+and $E ang$ decrease.

-] 1, If $E pos$ decrease and $E ang$ increase.
+$\begin{bmatrix} 1 \\ -1 \end{bmatrix}$ -1, If $E pos$ decrease and $E ang$ increase.

 -2, If $E pos$ increase.

--3, If a collision is occured with the environmement.
+-3, If a collision is occured with the environnement.

-In order to generalize the robot navigation for all possible situations, the training is made with a random initial position of the robot and target in each episode.
-Figure 1 shows the robot paths obtained after a learning task.
-As depicted, the robot moves toward the target from its initial position (the robot can reach the target in all cases).
+Fig.1 shows the robot paths obtained after a learning task.
+As depicted, the robot moves toward the target from its initial position (the robot can reach the target in all cases) by excuting a discrete actions.

-Fig.1.
+Figure 1.
 Goal seeking using Q-learning algorithm

-Like a learning indicator, figure 2 shows the average return per trial performance of the controller during the learning process.
-It is observed that the behavior improves during the time.
+Like a learning indicator, Fig.2 shows the average return per trial performance of the controller during the learning process.
+It is observed that the behavior improves during the

-Fig.2.
+Figure 2.
 Average values of the reinforcement

 Several implementations of the Q-learning algorithm were applied by varying the number of states and actions suggested to obtain an acceptable behavior.
-The increasing of the state-action pairs makes it possible to improve the behavior of the robot, but requires a more significant memory capacity and time learning (table 1).
-The use of the Q-learning algorithm requires the storage of the Q-functions for all pairs (state- action).
+The increasing of the stateaction pairs improves the behavior of the robot, but requires a more significant memory capacity and time learning because the application of the Q-learning algorithm requires the storage of the Q-functions for all pairs (state- action).
 In the discrete problems with low dimension; we can use tables.
-But in the case of continuous spaces of states and actions like the mobile robot navigation task; the number of situations is infinite and the representation of the Qfunction by tables is difficult.
-The universal approximators like the neural networks and the fuzzy inference systems offer promising solutions for approximating the Q-values [6][8].
+But in the case of continuous spaces of states and actions like mobile robot navigation task; the number of situations is infinite and the representation of the Q-function by tables is difficult.
+The universal approximators like the neural networks and the fuzzy inference systems offer promising solutions for approximating the Q-values [6,8].